 This timeline is based on many news sources (not all cited), including social media.
 Genomic analyses of the virus (see NextStrain.org below) also supports a November origin.

-A new strain of coronavirus, called SARS-CoV-2 (COVID-19 refers to the disease) emerged in Wuhan, Hubei Province, China.
+A new strain of coronavirus, called SARS-CoV-2 (COVID-19 refers to the disease and the pandemic) emerged in Wuhan, Hubei Province, China.
 Evidence suggests earliest infections were in mid-November.
-This is still vague because CCP officials ordered samples, sequences and data destroyed for the earliest weeks.
+This remains vague because CCP officials ordered samples, sequences and data destroyed for the earliest weeks of the outbreak.
+The PRC also prevented scientists from sharing genetic viral sequences until January, 2020.
 By mid-December, the outbreak was growing exponentially (see link below) throughout Hubei.

-Wuhan is a center of industry and research (the only Level-4 virus containment laboratory in China is in Wuhan) with many connections to the rest of the world.
+Wuhan is a center of industry and research with many connections to the rest of the world.
+The only Level-4 virus containment laboratory in China is in Wuhan.
+This lab, which does famous research on bat coronaviruses may have been the source of the outbreak.
 Wuhan also houses a wet market, where live animals are slaughtered on the spot for human consumption.
 This includes exotic and endangered species such as bats and pangolins.
-Before the PRC government admitted they had a problem, travelers for business and the Lunar New Year (last week in January) carried the virus out of China.
-Since Wuhan is so connected (hub) to trade and social flows of people (spokes), this travel spread the virus to many other hubs in Asia, Europe and the North America.
+Whatever the source, before the PRC government admitted they had a problem, travelers for business and the Lunar New Year (last week in January) carried the virus out of China.
+Since Wuhan is so connected (hub) to trade and social flows of people (spokes), this travel spread the virus to many other hubs in Asia, Europe and the North America before general awareness of the existence of SARS-CoV-2.

 Infection is subtle in its earliest stages, especially among younger healthier people (those most likely to be traveling).
-Thus, many infected people without symptoms (or ignoring them!) were unwitting vectors that carried the virus all over the world via land, air and sea.
+Update: Infectiousness by asymptomatic people, one of the big surprises of this outbreak, is a big reason for the rapid, undetected spread throughout the pandemic.
+Thus, many infected people without symptoms (and a few ignoring them!) were unwitting vectors that carried the virus all over the world via land, air and sea.
 On January 21, the PRC government (i.e., CCP) took drastic action through draconian quarantine of the entire city of Wuhan and then other cities in Hubei.

 This long infographic from the South China News (Hong Kong) focuses on China and contains a wealth of information about the virus, the disease and its spread.
 In addition to the many links in the article, you can also view the daily updates in Coronavirus: the new disease Covid-19 explained.